Make The Best Marinara Sauce with Simple Pantry Ingredients

 Are you struggling to put healthy and delicious meals on the table?
 I think you are going to love this homemade marinara sauce

-One of my long-time favorite recipes is this thick and rich marinara sauce.
-I always have a can of tomatoes and onions on hand.
+I always have a cans of tomatoes and onions on hand.
 I can throw it on the stove and have it ready in about 30 minutes.

 I have made this marinara sauce in a non-stick pan, but much prefer to make it in my cast iron pan.
-Mine has been for years, but this one is of similar excellent quality.
+Mine has been for years, but this cast iron pan is of similar excellent quality.

 I love my cast iron pan.
 It perfect for savory recipes like this one or this easy taco pie.
 But, it is also perfect to make sweet treats like this old fashioned blueberry slump.